Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Discussion and conclusion

 \subsection{Final outlook}

-We demonstrated that a single strongly-coupled gauge theory naturally gives rise to a complete description of the dark sector, accounting for both dark energy at meV scales and self-interacting dark matter at TeV scales.
-Starting from an SU(3) gauge theory with $N_f = 10$ flavors, we have shown how all the required features emerge from first principles: the anomalous dimension $\gamma \approx 0.5$ for the dark energy mechanism, the composite dark matter spectrum, and crucially, the resonance condition $m_{\Phi_h} \approx 2m_\chi$ that resolves the tension between relic abundance and self-interaction constraints.

-Our framework transforms what initially appeared as independent phenomenological requirements into interconnected predictions of a single underlying theory.
-The resonant annihilation mechanism, rather than being an ad hoc solution, emerges as a necessary consequence of the composite particle spectrum.
-What might have been interpreted as fine-tuning is revealed to be a sharp theoretical prediction: the masses are not tuned to satisfy $m_{\Phi_h} \approx 2m_\chi$, this relation is predicted by the dynamics of confinement.
+We demonstrated that a minimal, two-mediator dark sector can resolve the long-standing tension between the requirements of thermal relic abundance and self-interaction constraints for dark matter.
+Our framework transforms what appears as inconsistency into a set of interconnected predictions of a single underlying theory.
+The resonant annihilation mechanism, rather than an ad hoc solution, emerges as a necessary consequence of the particle spectrum.
+What might have been interpreted as fine-tuning was revealed to be a sharp, testable prediction.

-The predictive power of this framework manifests in concrete experimental signatures across multiple frontiers: \begin{itemize} \item \textbf{Collider physics:} A narrow scalar resonance at $m_{\Phi_h} \approx 1.2$ TeV with width $\Gamma/m \sim 10^{-3}$, decaying predominantly to $t\bar{t}$ via the $g_{Y_1}^{\mathrm{DM}}$ coupling, provides a smoking-gun signature at the HL-LHC.
+The predictive power of this framework manifests in concrete experimental signatures across multiple frontiers: \begin{itemize} \item \emph{Collider physics:} A narrow scalar resonance at $m_{\Phi_h} \approx 1.2$ TeV with a relative width of $\Gamma/m \sim 10^{-3}$, decaying predominantly to $t\bar{t}$ and invisible states, provides a smoking-gun signature at the HL-LHC.

-\item \textbf{Direct detection:} While naturally suppressed to $\sigma_{\rm SI} \sim 10^{-48}$~cm$^2$ by the same dynamics that ensure resonance, the signal remains within the reach of the next-generation experiments.
+\item \emph{Direct detection:} The predicted signal $\sigma_{\rm SI} \sim 7 \times 10^{-51}$~cm$^2$ is strongly suppressed and lies below the xenon neutrino floor, constituting a predicted null that shifts the discriminating power to the collider and halo channels.

-\item \textbf{Astrophysical probes:} The predicted velocity-dependent self-interaction cross-section can be precisely tested through dark matter halo profiles and cluster mergers.
+\item \emph{Astrophysical probes:} The predicted velocity-dependent self-interaction cross-section can be precisely tested through improved measurements of dark matter halo profiles and cluster mergers.

-\item \textbf{gravitational waves:} The confinement phase transition at $T \sim \Lambda_H \approx 2.5$~TeV predicts a stochastic background in the mHz range, accessible to future space-based detectors. \end{itemize}
+\item \emph{Gravitational waves:} In the composite picture, the confinement phase transition at $T_c \sim \Lambda_H$ predicts a stochastic background that is potentially accessible to future space-based detectors. \end{itemize}

-Beyond these specific signatures, the framework makes a profound theoretical statement: 95\% of the universe emerges from a single calculable gauge theory.
-The vast hierarchy between the dark energy (meV) and dark matter (TeV) scales, spanning 15 orders of magnitude, arises naturally through the renormalization group evolution of the anomalous dimension, without any fine-tuning.
-This demonstrates the remarkable explanatory power of strongly-coupled dynamics in addressing the cosmological puzzles.